W. E. Warren House: Bargeboards

-Perhaps the house's most prominent detail is its extravagant and slightly whimsical bargeboards, which define its Gothic Revival heritage.
-It is because of this feature that the house is sometimes colloquially described as a gingerbread house.
+The house's extravagant and slightly whimsical bargeboards define its Gothic Revival heritage.
+It is because of this prominent feature that the house is colloquially described as a gingerbread house.
 The bargeboard of each gable features an alternating pattern of quatrefoil piercings, with applied florals of the same design.
 The bottom half is curvilinear, pierced with trefoils and applied moulding.
 Two dormer windows on the front side have a bargeboard of fleur de leis and dot piercings with applied circles.
 On the sides and back of the house, four dormer windows carry the same curvilinear shape but only the fleur de leis piercings remain.
 Although the house was originally stuccoed, it was sandblasted to reveal plain brick.
 A house painter was hired by the Hodges who chose colors inspired by Frederic Church's Olana.
 The bargeboard shapes were painted maroon and pale orange, the tin awnings an alternating dark and light green.